 I used my Konad polishes in Black and White with Bundle Monster plate BM01 for this look.The black polish actually looked brighter and more define layered between the polish.
 The white had the opposite effect.
 I'm not sure which look I like better.
 This is 4 coats of Sulphur Glass for the finished mani without top coat.

 Next up is Obsidian Glass.
 A Super shiny transparent black jelly.
-Obsidian glass also deepens in color as it's layered and with 3-4 coats full opacity *should* be reached.
-I say should because I only used 3 thin coats total in my manicure and I still has slight VNL.
+Obsidian glass also deepens in color as it's layered and with 3-4 coats, full opacity *should* be reached.
+I say should because I only used 3 thin coats total in my manicure and I still have slight VNL.

 And last but not least we have my favorite of the 3, Manganese Glass.
 A transparent purple jelly.
-Like Sulphur Glass it's not meant to reach full opacity on it own.
+Like Sulphur Glass it's not meant to reach full opacity on its own.

 Would you look at that shine!
 And that shade of purple!
 Dying I love it so much.
 It's not quite plum, but maybe a watered down version of plum.
 I know that description doesn't make it sound appealing, but I'm having a hard time describing it.
 Maybe a smokey purple haze?
 However you choose to describe it, it's stunning.